jbagatta/johnny-cache/README.md

 # Johnny Cache

-A distributed locking strategy that provides atomic read-through caching with exactly-once processing guarantees, as well as realtime eventing.
+A distributed caching that provides atomic read-through caching with exactly-once processing guarantees, as well as realtime eventing.
 Designed for coordinating expensive or long-running computations in a distributed environment, where redundant processing would be costly and/or unsafe.

+Built on top of [JohnnyLocke](https://github.com/jbagatta/johnny-locke), it provides similar behavior to .Net's ConcurrentDictionary, but in a distributed environment.

 ## Features

-- **Configurable Data Store / Message Broker**
+- **Configurable Backend**
-    - Can use Redis for distributed locking/caching
-        - Nats Jetstream and ORM Database implementations in progress
-    - Can use Redis or Nats Jetstream as the underlying message broker
+    - Supports both Redis and Nats under the hood
 - **Real-time Eventing**
-    - Notifies waiting processes when cached items are ready (or when the build process errored)
+    - Notifies waiting processes when cached items are ready (or when to delete keys from l1)
     - Supports timeouts
 - **L1 Cache Support**
     - Optional local in-memory cache with automatic invalidation